mehmetguduk/mehmetguduk/README.md

 - 👋 Hi, I’m @mehmetguduk
-- 👀 I’m interested in software and web development.
+- 👀 I’m interested in web and software development.
-- 🌱 I’m currently learning linux kali.
+- 🌱 I’m currently learning asp.net.
 - 📫 You can reach me via mail.
+- Techs that i use:

 <!---
 mehmetguduk/mehmetguduk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.